phantominh/network-dataset-analysis/PROPOSAL.md

 - <b>Members:</b> atran49, minhtp2, dvalen25, jonahlt2

 ## Leading Question
-What is the most popular website?
+How to best to rank the website based on relevance?
 What is the shortest path between two websites?

 ## Dataset Acquisition and Processing:
 <b>Dataset:</b>